MetroRobots/ros_command/README.md

     git clone git@github.com:MetroRobots/ros_command.git
     cd ros_command
-    sudo pip3 install -r requirements.txt
+    sudo pip3 install .

 It also uses some BASH scripts.
-It is recommended that you add `source /path/to/ros_command/setup.bash` to your `.bashrc`.
-This will add the executable scripts to your `PATH` and add the library to your `PYTHONPATH`.
+It is recommended that you add `source $(get_ros_command_bash)` to your `.bashrc`.
+This will enable the bash-only commands (`roscd` and `source_ros`) and enable tab completion of the other commands.

-    echo "source $PWD/setup.bash" >> ~/.bashrc
+    echo "source \$(get_ros_command_bash)" >> ~/.bashrc

-Note that if you are using ROS 1, it is recommended that you source the setup AFTER you source ROS.
-Many of the commands in this library have the exact same syntax as their native ROS 1 counterparts, so sourcing after ROS gives these scripts priority.
+Note that if you are using ROS 1, by default the native ROS commands will take precedence over the `ros_command` versions.
+You can test this by running `which rosmsg`.
+If it returns `/opt/ros/$ROS_DISTRO/bin/rosmsg` then it is the native version.
+If it returns `/usr/local/bin/rosmsg` then it is the `ros_command` version.
+This is likely because `/opt/ros/$ROS_DISTRO/bin` comes earlier in the `$PATH` than `/usr/local/bin`.
+You can fix this by changing your `$PATH`, i.e.

+    export PATH=/usr/local/bin:$PATH

+However, this may have additional consequences and should be done carefully.

+(If you don't do this for ROS 1, then the commands that do not share a name with native ROS commands (i.e. `rosbuild`) will still work fine.)

 # Commands